MichaelCurrin/dev-resources/resources/javascript/cdns.md

       "All packages from npm are precomputed and served through jspm.dev and are available at their corresponding URLs."

       This service already gives you ES Module format, so you don't need a flag to choose that.

   - title: Unpkg
     url: https://unpkg.com/
-    description: |+
+    description: |
       "unpkg is a fast, global content delivery network for everything on npm."

       Format: `unpkg.com/PACKAGE@VERSION/FILE`

       e.g. `unpkg.com/react@16.7.0/umd/react.production.min.js`

-      The default I think is to get CommonJS (`.cjs`) form.
-Add `?module` to get the ESModule form.
+      The default I think is to get CommonJS (`.cjs`) format.
+Add `?module` to get the ES Module form.

   - title: JSDelivr
     url: https://www.jsdelivr.com/
-    description: |+
+    description: |
       "A free CDN for Open Source. fast, reliable, and automated"

       Format: `https://cdn.jsdelivr.net/npm/PACKAGE@VERSION/FILE`